Databricks technical terminology glossary

 compound AI system

 Systems that tackle AI tasks by combining multiple interacting components.
 In contrast, an AI model is a statistical model (for example, a Transformer that predicts the next token in text).
-See What are compound AI system and AI agents?.
+See What are compound AI systems and AI agents?.

 compute